-Agenda item No Report title Mayor/Councillor declared a Tick the relevant response: pecuniary conflict of interest significant non pecuniary conflict of interest less than significant non- pecuniary conflict of interest in this item.
-The nature of the interest is If a Councillor declares a less than significant conflict of in remain in the meeting, the councillor needs to provide an othe conflict requires no further action to manage the confl separate sheet if required.) explanation as to why OFFICE USE ONLY: (Committee of the Whole may not be apprentings.) olicable at all Mayor/Councillor left the Council meeting in Committee of the Whole atpm.
-Mayor/Councillor returned to the Council meeting in Committee pm. e of the Whole at Mayor/Councillor left the Council meeting at pm.
-Mayor/Councillor returned to the Council meeting at pm.
+Agenda item No Report title DA 16-2023-78-1.
+Mayor/Coupetilor Ryan Palmer declared a Mayor/Coupetior Ryan Palmer declared a Tick the relevant response: pecuniary conflict of interest significant non pecuniary conflict of interest less than significant non- pecuniary conflict of interest in this item.
+The nature of the interest is that I am a Director at Newcastle Airport.
+If a Councillor declares a less than significant conflict of interest and intends to remain in the meeting, the councillor needs to provide an explanation as to why the conflict requires no further action to manage the conflict.
+(Attach a separate sheet if required.)
+20 1 OFFICE USE ONLY: (Committee of the Whole may not be applicable at all meetings.)
+Mayor/Councillor left the Council meeting in Committee of the Whole atpm.
+Mayor/Councillor returned to the Council meeting in Committee of the Whole atpm.
+Mayor/Gouncillor left the Council meeting at 6 15 pm.
+Mayor/Councillor returned to the Council meeting atpm.